 It is recommended to do all fitness with the ball through fun and engaging activities.

 - Leg strength

-At the 13U level athletes will continue to develop an idea for how to win games (serving certain people, hitting open spots on the court, going after someone who is struggling).
-At this age the preparation before a match, gaining independence, and leadership skills by doing the little things consistently is still coach driven.
+At the 13U level, athletes will continue to develop an idea for how to win games (serving certain people, hitting open spots on the court, going after someone who is struggling).
+At this age, the preparation before a match, gaining independence, and leadership skills by doing the little things consistently are still coach driven.
 The mental aspect of the game including visualization, staying focused, and understanding what separates the GOOD athletes from the GREAT athletes is important to teach and develop at this age.